ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6nostalgia/2-Installation Guide/5-Optional-NVR-Install.md

 ---

 :::danger
-[OUTDATED] NO LONGER SUPPORTED, DO THIS AT YOUR OWN RISK, TOO MANY BUGS
+DO THIS AT YOUR OWN RISK, CAN CAUSE FRAME DROP AND OTHER ISSUES
 :::

 1.)
 Create a mod inside of the Modpack Resources separator called “[No Delete] NVR” by right clicking the separator, then navigating to All Mods>Create Empty Mod Inside